Matroid Secretary via Labeling Schemes: Laminar Matroids

 As an illustration of our techniques, we first consider, in Section~\ref{sec:uniform}, the special case of uniform matroids and characterize the probability-competitiveness of the algorithm (Proposition~\ref{lem:gi}).
 Then, we generalize our analysis for the broader class of laminar matroids in Section~\ref{sec:general}, showing that \textsc{Greedy-Improving} is $\prn{1 - \ln(2)}$-probability-competitive for every laminar matroid (Theorem~\ref{thm:laminar-intro}); we prove this bound is tight, thereby settling the probability-competitiveness of \textsc{Greedy-Improving} completely.
-In Section~\ref{sec:rank2}, we design a new algorithm for rank-$2$ matroids (a subclass of the laminar family) that outperforms \textsc{Greedy-Improving} and provides a novel approach (Theorem~\ref{thm:rank-2-intro}).
-Recall that, in the context of laminar matroids, Assumption~\ref{asm:copies} corresponds to augmenting the matroid with a large set $F$ of parallel copies of a single basis $B_0$ (i.e., each element of $B_0$ has a countably infinite number of parallel copies).
+Finally, in Section~\ref{sec:rank2}, we design a new algorithm for rank-$2$ matroids (a subclass of laminar matroids) that outperforms \textsc{Greedy-Improving} to get a $0.3462$-probability-competitiveness.

+We remark that, in the context of laminar matroids, Assumption~\ref{asm:copies} corresponds to augmenting the matroid with a large set $F$ of parallel copies of a single basis $B_0$ (i.e., each element of $B_0$ has a countably infinite number of parallel copies).